Cazikaza/CF/README.md

 Casper Beeris - 4975421

-[![](http://img.youtube.com/vi/8960FY_0FHo/0.jpg)](http://www.youtube.com/watch?v=8960FY_0FHo "What it should be")
+[![](http://img.youtube.com/vi/8960FY_0FHo/0.jpg)](http://www.youtube.com/watch?v=8960FY_0FHo "What it should be") Click the image!

 # 1. Learning Contract

-Knowing that I&#39;m mostly able to prepare a structured and flowing session with a lot of joy and enthusiasm I thought of a way to challenge myself to get most out of this course.
+Knowing that I&#39;m mostly able to prepare a structured and flowing session with a lot of joy and enthusiasm.
+I thought of a way to challenge myself to get most out of this course.
 My interest has always been with group dynamics.
 And with the CF sessions you can really see if a certain method is working for the group or not.
 This is why I came up with the following.

 ![Image](images/WIN_20200505_09_47_58_Pro.jpg)